-The Meat and the meat products are ideal growth media for animalborne as well as environmental sources of microbes.
-In general, the skin and intestinal contents are the primary sources of animal borne microbes in meat.
-Muscle glycogen-derived lactic acid from anaerobic glycolysis along with minor quantities of glucose and glucose-6-phosphate are some of the molecules available for microbial utilization.
-Glucose is the first source of energy, which is metabolized more rapidly by obligate aerobic pseudomonads than by facultative anaerobes such as B. thermosphacta and oxidative strains of Shewanella putrefaciens.
-The Pseudomonads are predominantly seen during spoilage as a result of their faster growth rate along with a higher affinity for the oxygen.
-Once glucose reserves are depleted, lactate is the next energy source utilized both under aerobic and anaerobic conditions, followed by the amino acids.
-In general, the sensorial meat spoilage development is due to the metabolic activity of the meat surface micro biota on the nutrient substrates such as the sugars, the fatty acids, and the free amino acids favoring the release of the undesirable volatile organic compounds (VOCs), including the alcohol, the aldehydes, the ketones, the esters, and the volatile fatty acids.
-The Aerobic bacteria such as pseudomonads oxidize glucose and glucose-6-phosphate to form D-gluconate, pyruvate and 6-phosphogluconate.
-The Odoriferous metabolites derived from the amino acids such as the sulfides, the methyl esters, and the ammonia are usually the first manifestation of the spoilage of the chilled meat and the poultry.
-Some of the microorganisms commonly involved in putrefaction include P. fragi, S. putrefaciens, Proteus, Citrobacter, Hafnia, and Serratia [119-124].
+'Meat and meat products are ideal growth media for the animal-borne as well as the environmental sources of the microbes'.
+The skin and the intestinal contents are the primary sources of the animal-borne microbes in the meat.
+The Muscle glycogen lactic acid from the anaerobic glycolysis along with minor quantities of glucose and glucose-6-phosphate are some of the molecules available for microbial utilization.
+Glucose is the first source of energy, which is metabolized more rapidly by obligate aerobic pseudomonads than by facultative anaerobes such as the B. thermosphacta and the oxidative strains of the Shewanella putrefaciens.
+The Pseudomonads are predominantly seen during spoilage as a result of their faster growth rate along with a higher affinity for oxygen.
+The glucose reserves are depleted; lactate is the next energy source utilized both under aerobic and anaerobic conditions, followed by the amino acids.
+'The sensorial meat spoilage development is due to the metabolic activity of the meat surface microbiota on the nutrient substrates such as the sugars, the fatty acids, and the' free amino acids favoring the release of the undesirable volatile organic compounds (VOCs), including the alcohol, the aldehydes, the ketones, the esters, and the volatile fatty acids.
+The Aerobic bacteria such as the pseudomonads oxidize the glucose and the glucose-6-phosphate to form the D-gluconate, the pyruvate, and the 6phosphogluconate.
+The Odoriferous metabolites derived from amino acids such as sulfides, methyl esters, and ammonia are usually the first manifestation of the spoilage of chilled meat and poultry.
+The microorganisms commonly involved in putrefaction include the P. fragi, the S. putrefaciens, the Proteus, the Citrobacter, the Hafnia, and the Serratia [119,120,121,122,123,124].